-Ash Fork got its start when the Atlantic and Pacific Railroad, later known as the Santa Fe Railroad, pushed through in October 1882.
-Originally established as only a railroad siding, it was named by F.W.
+Ash Fork started when the Atlantic and Pacific Railroad, later known as the Atchison, Topeka & Santa Fe Railroad, pushed through in October 1882.
+Established initially as only a railroad siding, it was named by F.W.
 Smith, General Superintendent of the railroad, for the many ash trees growing on the townsite.

-However, long before the railroad arrived, the area had been roamed by Native Americans, as evidenced by numerous pottery shards and arrowheads found in the area, as well as pictorial writings on rock.
-The Spanish, in their search for the elusive Seven Cities of Cibola, came near the area in the late 1500s.
+However, long before the railroad arrived, the area had been roamed by Native Americans, as evidenced by numerous pottery shards and arrowheads found in the area, as well as pictorial writings on rocks.
+In their search for the elusive Seven Cities of Cibola, the Spanish came near the area in the late 1500s.

-The same year that the railroad arrived — 1882, a man named Thomas Cooper Lewis opened the town’s first business.
-In April 1883, Ash Fork gained its own post office, with Henry W. Kline serving as the first Postmaster and two years later, Wells Fargo opened an office.
-The arrival of the railroad also opened up the area to cattle and sheep ranching.
+The same year the railroad arrived — 1882, Thomas Cooper Lewis opened the town’s first business.
+In April 1883, Ash Fork gained its own post office, with Henry W. Kline serving as the first Postmaster, and two years later, Wells Fargo opened an office.
+The railroad’s arrival also opened up the area to cattle and sheep ranching.
 The railroad also spearheaded the stone industry.
-Local flagstone was soon quarried for the railroad to build bridges and private industry began shipping stone for public buildings, churches, and office buildings.
+Local flagstone was soon quarried for the railroad to build bridges, and private industry began shipping stone for public buildings, churches, and office buildings.

-During its earliest days, Ash Fork, like many railroad towns across the region, was mostly called home to railroaders and cowboys, in a time where there was no “official” law and order.
-With so many rowdy men, chaos reigned supreme and as a result, several citizens in the small settlement organized a vigilance committee to get rid of them.
+During its earliest days, Ash Fork, like many railroad towns across the region, was mainly called home to railroaders and cowboys when there was no “official” law and order.
+With so many rowdy men, chaos reigned supreme, and as a result, several citizens in the small settlement organized a vigilance committee to get rid of them.
 Several are said to have been hanged from an Ash Tree.

 Unfortunately, in 1893 the entire town of Ash Fork burned to the ground.
 However, it was soon rebuilt on the other side of railroad tracks, where it continues to stand today.
-The stone industry remained profitable, the stones of which were used to rebuild much of town.
-Before long, citizens proclaimed the town as the “Flagstone Capital of the World.”
+The stone industry remained profitable, and many stones were used to rebuild much of the town.
+Before long, citizens proclaimed the town the “Flagstone Capital of the World.”

 As the railroad became more popular, the Fred Harvey Escalante Hotel was built in 1907.
 Opening on March 1, 1907, it was built of steel and concrete in the Mission Style of Spanish architecture.
-The large hotel and restaurant were 420′ X 200′ and cost about $115,000.
-On the ground floor, it featured a lunchroom fitted with a circular counter, complete with the ever popular Harvey Girls.
-It also sported a large curio shop, newsstand/reading room, and a barber shop.
+The large hotel and restaurant measured 420 x 200 feet and cost about $115,000.
+It featured a lunchroom fitted with a circular counter on the ground floor, complete with the ever-popular Harvey Girls.
+It also sported a large curio shop, newsstand/reading room, and a barbershop.

-When Route 66 came through, the Fred Harvey Escalante Hotel and restaurant catered to both highway and railroad travelers.
-The new highway also brought a boost to the town’s economy; but, later, when the Mother Road received an upgrade to a divided highway, it resulted in the destruction of many of the storefronts, sidewalks, and residential streets.
+When Route 66 came through, the Fred Harvey Escalante Hotel and restaurant catered to highway and railroad travelers.
+The new highway also boosted the town’s economy.
+Later, when the Mother Road received an upgrade to a divided highway, it destroyed many storefronts, sidewalks, and residential streets.

-At the same time, I-40 was being built, which closely followed Route 66, with the exception of the stretch between Ash Fork and Kingman, where Route 66 took a more northerly, less direct route.
-Bypassing the community, it was yet another blow to the local economy, which has never fully recovered.
+At the same time, I-40 was being built, closely following Route 66, except for the stretch between Ash Fork and Kingman, where Route 66 took a more northerly, less direct route.
+Bypassing the community was yet another blow to the local economy, which has never fully recovered.
 Unfortunately, it was during this time that the historic Escalante Hotel was demolished.

-Today; however, the small population continues, supported by five flagstone yards, ranching, mining, and a new generation of Route 66 travelers.
-The Mother Road through Ash Fork continues to serve as a main thoroughfare through town, now known as Park Avenue.
-A few historic buildings and some old railroad company houses can be seen along this old portion of the pavement.
+However, the small population continues, supported by five flagstone yards, ranching, mining, and a new generation of Route 66 travelers.
+The Mother Road through Ash Fork serves as a main thoroughfare through town, now known as Park Avenue.
+A few historic buildings and old railroad company houses can be seen along this old portion of the pavement.

-This historic community features the Ash Fork Route 66 Museum, located at 901 W. Old Route 66, which displays not only Route 66 memorabilia but, more exhibits and information on area history.
-There are also several photo opportunities to be found at Desoto’s Beauty Barber and Gift Shop, located at 314 West Lewis Avenue, the Oasis Lounge at 424 Park Avenue, and the Ranch House Cafe at 111 W Park Avenue.
+This historic community features the Ash Fork Route 66 Museum, located at 901 W. Old Route 66, which displays not only Route 66 memorabilia but more exhibits and information on area history.
+There are also several photo opportunities at Desoto’s Beauty Barber and Gift Shop, located at 314 West Lewis Avenue, the Oasis Lounge at 424 Park Avenue, and the Ranch House Cafe at 111 W Park Avenue.
 This small town is called home to about 450 people today.